-For an easy meal, cook some rice or noodles, top with steamed vegetables, drizzle over some of this sauce and add a sprinkling of cashew nuts or sesame seeds.
+For an easy meal, I love to cook some rice or noodles, top with sliced vegan chicken and steamed or roasted vegetables, drizzle over some of this sauce and add a generous sprinkling of cashew nuts or sesame seeds, maybe some sliced green onions too.
 It makes a really quick, stress-free and super tasty meal.

 Vegan Stir Fry SauceAuthor: